Edward Somerset, 2nd Marquess of Worcester: Marriage and children

-Post Death
+Burial

 After his death his widow remarried Donough Kearney, who was charged with treason during the Popish Plot, but acquitted.

 Almost 200 years after his death, in 1861, Victorian patent inspector Bennet Woodcroft attempted to locate the grave and the model steam engine which the Marquis stated should be buried with him.
 Woodcroft hoped, if the model was located, that "Englishmen will be gratified to find that their country has contributed even more than was supposed to the advancement of civilisation".

 Woodcroft sought permission from the then Duke of Beaufort (successor to the Marquis) to examine remains in the Somerset crypt within St Cadoc's Church, Raglan, in search of the model, and the Duke granted permission on the basis that Woodcroft also obtained ecclesiastical permission.

 Archive documents indicate ecclesiastical permission was not obtained, yet Woodcroft and a party locked themselves inside the church on 4 January 1861, and opened the crypt.
 They found 7 coffins, as documented when the crypt had previously been opened.

 They opened coffin 7, which had an inscription indicating this was the Marquis' coffin, their report stating: